Might be pregnant? Are you thinking of abortion? Need help?

 - Over 55 million legal abortions have been performed in the United States since 1973.

-- Over 3,300 unborn babies die from abortion in the United States every day.
+- Over 3,300 unborn babies die in the United States every day due to this procedure.
 In Wisconsin, 19 abortion deaths occur each day.

 Roe V. Wade